 - 1.1.
-This report provides members with a view of the five-year Capital Programme 2021/22, 2022/23, 2023/24, 2024/25 and 2025/26. - 1.2.
-This report reflects the position following consultation and sets out the proposals for the authority's capital programme for the next five years. - 1.3.
-Since consultation this report has been updated to reflect additional external funding available, some of which are subject to final approval from the relevant funding bodies. - 1.4.
+The report provides members with a view of the proposed five-year Capital Programme 2021/22, 2022/23, 2023/24, 2024/25 and 2025/26. - 1.2.
+This report forms the basis of the budget consultation process with members and other relevant parties.
+Feedback from this consultation process, along with any updates on the settlement figures and grant applications, will inform the final Capital Programme budget report which will be presented to Executive Board in February 2021 and County Council in March 2021. - 1.3.
 The authority is required to approve a rolling capital programme each year as part of its budget setting process.
-This facilitates forward planning and is consistent with the requirements of the Prudential Code in terms of financial planning and funding while assisting officers in bidding for external funding. - 1.5.
-The Executive Board needs to consider the detailed proposals within the report and approve the recommendations in accordance with council policy.
+This facilitates forward planning and is consistent with the requirements of the Prudential Code in terms of financial planning and funding while assisting officers in bidding for external funding.